-By analyzing several flood events in two catchments in Greece and Cyprus, we illustrated the intrinsic shortcomings of the SCS/SUH procedure, when applied in semi-arid areas.
+By analysing several flood events in two catchments in Greece and Cyprus, we have illustrated the intrinsic shortcomings of the SCS/SUH procedure, when applied in semiarid areas.
 This empirical analysis also confirmed that the implementation of a soil moisture accounting scheme is essential for a proper modelling of flood generation.
 This can be achieved via one or more interconnected conceptual tanks.
 Yet, conceptual models are not easily applied to ungauged basins, since their parameters cannot be derived through regional approaches but must be estimated via calibration.
 Nevertheless, engineering hydrology can take advantage of the available data from a plethora of experimental basins worldwide, to establish appropriate formulas for these parameters.
 In our opinion, more attention should be paid to conceptual flood modelling, which can ensure both physical consistency and parsimony.
+This also involves the formulation of synthetic unit hydrographs that ensure a realistic representation of the time-area transformations, which are employed not only over the basin surface but also through the unsaturated zone.

 Acknowledgements.
-The research for this article was performed within the project "DEU-CALION - Assessment of flood flows in Greece under conditions of hydroclimatic variability: Development of physically-established conceptual-probabilistic framework and computational tools", funded by the General Secretariat of Research and Technology of Greece

-(http://deucalionproject.gr/).
-It is based on ideas presented in the mid-term conference of COST Action ES0901, titled "Advanced methods for flood estimation in a variable and changing environment".
+The research for this paper was performed within the project "DEUCALION - Assessment of flood flows in Greece under conditions of hydroclimatic variability: Development of physically-established conceptual-probabilistic framework and computational tools", funded by the General Secretariat of Research & Technology of Greece (http://deucalionproject.gr/).
+It is based on ideas presented at the mid-term conference of COST Action ES0901, titled "Advanced methods for flood estimation in a variable and changing environment".
 We wish to thank Thomas Kjelsen and Athanasios Loukas for their kind invitation.
+We are also grateful to Luca Brocca, Salvatore Grimaldi and an anonymous reviewer for their comments during the discussion phase, which contributed to an improved presentation of the paper.